~12 min read

 Fact Table

-Why this matters for DAX: Star schema enables filter propagation.
-When a user selects "Bikes," the filter flows from the Products dimension down the relationship to the Sales fact table.
-Only Bike rows survive.
-This automatic flow is what makes measures work.
+Why This Matters for DAX: Star schema enables filter propagation.
+When someone selects "Minerals" in a slicer, the filter flows from the Cargo dimension, down the relationship, into the Trades fact table.
+Only Mineral rows survive.
+This automatic flow is what makes your measures work without any extra code.

 Filter Flow